This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - We’ve only had 1 large 90 lb dog (instead of 2… or 3) in this home with us — during the entire 6 years that we’ve been here.

 - Our dog does not run on these hardwood floors — he’ll trot quickly, but not run in the house.

 - The previous owners only lived in this “brand spankin’ new house” for 6 months before we moved in — so the floors were in immaculate condition to begin with.

-- We care for and clean our hardwood floors differently than we did before (in the photos above) — now we only use Bona hardwood floor products.
+- We care for and clean our hardwood floors very differently than we did before (in the photos above).
+Now we only use Bona hardwood floor products.

 So yeah, I can safely recommend red oak hardwood floors if you have dogs.

 But common sense still comes into play here.
 For example:

 - Harder woods are still better than softer woods — especially if you have a very large dog (or more than one dog, or dogs that tend to run on your floors a lot).